-Action Item 4.b.1: Develop fora to identify, evaluate, and minimize conflict within and across fisheries, habitats, protected resources recovery, and human well-being priorities at near-term and long-term time scales.
+Action Item 4.b.1: Develop procedures and fora to identify, evaluate, and minimize conflict within and across fisheries, habitats, protected resources recovery, and human well-being priorities at near-term and long-term time scales.

-Action Item 4.b.2: Expand capacity of fisheries, habitat, protected resources, and ecosystem assessments to explore multi-species harvest, conservation and recovery policies and guidance on setting multi-species annual catch limits.
+Action Item 4.b.2: Expand capacity of fisheries, habitat, protected resources, and ecosystem assessments to explore multi-species harvest, conservation, and recovery policies and guidance on setting multi-species annual catch limits.

 Ocean resource users and managers continuously make trade-offs in their decisions, regardless of whether those trade-offs are acknowledged in decision-making.
-Managers implement these tradeoffs by setting annual catch limits for each species or species complex that are below the biological limits of overfishing for those species or complexes.
+Managers implement these trade-offs by setting annual catch limits for each species or species complex that are below the biological limits of overfishing for those species or complexes.
 But the mere existence of the single-species limits gives the impression that all species might be fished up to their respective limits simultaneously.
 The scientific advice leading to annual catch limits needs to be augmented with more accounting for the interacting effects that fisheries have on different species and their habitats, the effects that species have on each other, the effects that fisheries have on each other, and the interacting effects between seafood markets, seafood supply, fishing vessel costs and earnings, and fisheries.
-NOAA Fisheries will bring together different scientific disciplines to better identify the trade-offs made for marine ecosystems and managed resources, potentially building off of possible future trade-offs identified in the scenario planning in Action Item 4.a.1.
+NOAA Fisheries will bring together different scientific disciplines to better identify the trade-offs made for marine ecosystems and managed resources, potentially building off of possible future trade-offs identified in the scenario planning in Action Item 4.a.1, and conferring with Councils and other management partners to support communication and coordination between scientists and managers.

 NOAA Fisheries will develop trade-off analysis approaches, multi-disciplinary toolkits, best practices, communication tools, and plans for sustainable staffing to support those tools and processes.
 NOAA Fisheries will also seek to establish national guidance on and approaches for handling common and known trade-offs.
 To address potential effects of climate change in a more coordinated manner, NOAA Fisheries will explore multi-species harvest and conservation policies and guidance that account for interactions between and among species, habitats, and human activities and communities.
+For example, since habitat and forage are aspects of the ecosystem that impact multiple fisheries and protected resources simultaneously, NOAA Fisheries will develop and expand upon approaches to explore implications of habitat or foragerelated considerations for multiple species.